-What Do You Call A Group Of Animals
+What Do You Call Groups Of Various Animals?

 Individually Or In Groups, You Wonder Where The Name Came From